brayanmelroni/ecom/readme.md

-<strong>E Commerce Store developed using Object Oriented PHP</strong>
+<strong><h1>E Commerce Store developed using Object Oriented PHP</h1></strong>

-This is an eCommerce Store developed purely using Object oriented PHP, MySQL, JQuery, Bootstrap, CSS and HTML5.
+<p>This is an eCommerce Store developed purely using Object oriented PHP, MySQL, JQuery, Bootstrap, CSS and HTML5.

-Although no frameworks are used, it is always designed considering MVC architectute.
+Although no frameworks are used, it is always designed considering MVC architectute.</p>

 <ul>
     <li>